PUBLIC TESTIMONY

 - The testimony includes details about the speaker's family history, with parents who fled dictatorships in Cuba and Chile

-- The speaker is a medical engineer and professor, currently studying English and living in a shelter
+- The speaker is a professor, currently studying English and living in a shelter

 - They stress the importance of shelter support to help immigrants stabilize and integrate into U.S. society